Welcome to today's edition of the Rush 24-7 podcast.

 It's called Article II.

-It's it's it's real simple.
+It's real simple.

 Right.

-He says, you know, Constitution oftentimes is uh said to be so esoteric and so complicated that average people cannot read it and understand it.
+He says, you know, Constitution oftentimes is said to be so esoteric and so complicated that average people cannot read it and understand it.

-We have arguments on both sides, no, it means this, no, it means that.
+We have arguments on both sides.

-Article two is very plain.
+Article 2 is very plain.

-It's real simple to anything.
+It's real simple.

 Let me go to the New York Sun editorial today.

-Uh actually, lead editorial from yesterday.
+Actually, lead editorial from yesterday.

-One such provision is helpfully headed electronic surveillance authorization without a court order.
+As FISA has been integrated into Title 50 of the U.S. Code, Chapter 36, subchapter 1, Section 1802, blah, One such provision is helpfully headed electronic surveillance authorization without a court order.

 That's the title of the law.